How to cook roast parsnips

 - Salt and freshly ground pepper

-Learn how to roast and cook parsnips the right way with our simple recipe.
+Roast parsnips are a delicious accompaniment to any roast, and you can learn how to roast and cook parsnips the right way with our simple recipe.
 Sweet sticky roasted parsnips are one of the joys of a roast dinner but they can be cooked in many other ways too.
 Their natural sweetness, soft texture and nutty flavour makes them very versatile and flavoursome for soups, mash, casseroles and bakes as well as for roasting.

 In season from September to March it is said that the best flavoured parsnips are those that have been left in the ground until after the first frosts.
 Choose small to medium-sized parsnips,if possible, as large ones tend to be tough and fibrous in the middle.